 The children all declared that they would love to live in a forest, away from the city and did so with such confidence that I asked them to reconsider.
 Imagine there being no sound of whirring fans and fridges, even the lights make soft sounds; imagine not hearing the constant drumming of cars, and trucks, and bikes on the road, the honking.
 And not a single whisper of a person.
 That kind of silence will take some getting used to.
 It could really show you your place in the world.

 We have adapted ourselves to the city so well, that being in a forest and being safe in one requires a drastic unlearning and reeducation.
 Davidar talks about the very same thing.
 When he describes any romp in the forest, he uses all his senses to produce such evocative descriptions.
 The taste, smell, the sound of the forest, his descriptions put you right in his worn-down shoes, and make you feel his world a million times more acutely.
-That perhaps is the best part of reading this book.
+That charge on your senses is perhaps the best part of reading this book.

 “Jungle streams are very communicative.
 The stonier the bed, the chattier they are.
 Sigurhalla had a lusty, clear, musical voice when we first made its acquaintance.
 It was a delight to listen to.
 Its song was never repetitive.
 There was a new tune with every change in the water level and the tone varied as the composition of the bed varied.
 One had only to tune his imagination to the read the music.
 When in full flow after a series of downpours, the stream roared like an angry tiger and could indeed kill the unwary.
 When the level fell somewhat, it growled.
 As the flow fell further, it would moan like a bear, coo like a turtle dove, whistle like a green pigeon, sing like a shama, hiss like a python, gurgle like a happy child of the wilderness.
 Sometimes, it was like a whole orchestra playing, if you had the imagination of a composer to supply the stops and pauses.
 We would never have believed that a that would come and that too so soon, when the Sigurhalla would be singing mournful dirges when it sang at all.”